performance researchCreatine: 7 benefits beyond muscle building

 Benefit 4: Glucose Metabolism and Insulin Sensitivity

-Creatine improves glucose handling through a specific mechanism: it enhances GLUT4 translocation — the movement of glucose transporter proteins to the cell surface, which is required for glucose uptake.
+Creatine improves glucose handling through a specific mechanism.
+It enhances GLUT4 translocation — the movement of glucose transporter proteins to the cell surface.
+GLUT4 at the surface is required for glucose uptake.

-Studies have shown that creatine supplementation, particularly in combination with exercise training, improves glycemic control and insulin sensitivity.
-This is relevant for men at any point on the metabolic health spectrum, from insulin-sensitive to insulin-resistant.
-Better glucose disposal means lower postprandial insulin spikes, less visceral fat accumulation over time, and better energy partitioning.
+Studies show that creatine, especially combined with exercise training, improves glycemic control and insulin sensitivity.
+This matters for men at any point on the metabolic health spectrum, from insulin-sensitive to insulin-resistant.
+Better glucose disposal means lower postprandial insulin spikes, less visceral fat over time, and better energy partitioning.

-The interaction with exercise is important: creatine + resistance training produces the largest improvements, as both interventions independently increase GLUT4 expression.
+The interaction with exercise matters.
+Creatine + resistance training produces the largest improvements.
+Both interventions independently increase GLUT4 expression.

 Benefit 5: Bone Mineral Density